Dialect levelling in Britain: Cases

 In Milton Keynes, a new phenomenon has been investigated in linguistics research.
 A large group of working class people have moved to Milton Keynes, away from their home town and kin, in the hope of finding better housing.
 Unlike traditional working-class communities, they do not form close-knit networks and tend to keep themselves to themselves.
 This type of network is common with migrants everywhere.
 For some features, especially vowels, the levelling leans towards the Received Pronunciation norm.
 For other features, especially consonants, the levelling leans more towards a general, southern, non-standard norm.

 Strong class awareness amongst youngsters and strong prejudice against 'posh' people explain why Standard English and Received Pronunciation are not fully adopted.
-For the working class of Milton Keynes, it is a priority to establish a distinction between them and the upper class.
+For the working class of Milton Keynes, it is a priority to establish a distinction between themselves and the upper class.
 This indicates that mobility and social class appear to be two separate influences that do not necessarily go hand in hand.